The wrap comfortably surrounds and supports the neck and head. Easy to put on to use for long periods of sleep.

 Some find the pillow to be awkward at first, requiring a bit of adjustment.

 Made of high-quality memory foam.
 We love how it has ventilation holes to improve airflow, for an excellent sleeping experience.

 Some find the pillow too thick and hard.

-Anyone who’s ever tried to sleep on a plane, train, or simply in the passenger seat of a car will know that it’s nearly impossible to have a comfortable nap while sitting upright.
+Anyone who has ever tried to sleep on a plane, train, or simply in the passenger seat of a car will know that having a comfortable nap while sitting upright is nearly impossible.
 However, with the right travel pillow, it doesn’t have to be that way.

 A travel pillow that offers the right amount of support and padding can help you get some shut-eye in the most uncomfortable places.
-The only question is: which is the right travel pillow for you?
-U-shaped or wrap-around?
-Polyester-filled or memory foam?
-You’ll find all kinds of travel pillows out there, and it can be tough to figure out the best one for your snoozing needs.
+The only question is which is the right travel pillow for you?
+You’ll find all kinds of travel pillows out there, and figuring out the best one for your snoozing needs can be tough.

 U-shaped travel pillows